 "Test your wings"

 It's easy to understand why Linköping is a well-known aviation city when you visit the Flygvapenmuseet [Air Force Museum], situated a bit further west of the city.
 The museum houses a unique collection of military aircraft dating back to the turn of the 20th century.
 After you've wandered around a bit, take a seat in a flight simulator and head skyward.
 Children will find lots to enjoy here too.

 A gigantic shopping center

-Before you begin your shopping expedition at the IKANO-huset shopping mall in Tornby, we suggest that you eat lunch at one of its many restaurants and also take some time to plan how to best tackle Sweden's second largest shopping center (it's only slightly smaller than the one at Kungens Kurva, outside of Stockholm).
+Before you begin your shopping expedition at the i-HUSET shopping mall in Tornby, we suggest that you eat lunch at one of its many restaurants and also take some time to plan how to best tackle Sweden's second largest shopping center.
 Besides an IKEA, the mall comprises more than 60 stores.
 And all around it are home improvement stores, sports equipment, and Biltema, a Mecca for car and home accessories.
 In fact, there's not much you can't find here.
-On your way to or from Tornby, don't miss the "original traffic circle dog," created by artist Stina Opitz.

 We suggest ending this activity-filled day with a quiet dinner in the city, followed by a movie or a musical event at one of our many concert venues.

 A day by the water and an evening at a nightclub